djalbat/yapp/README.md

 `);
 ```
 All the HTML elements of which Yapp is comprised have placeholder classes, for example the textarea element has a `rich` placeholder class, and can therefore be targeted in this way.

+### Syntax styles

+How to approach styling Yapp's syntax boils down to whether or not you want to set the style for a new language, supported by a plugin that you also supply, or override the style for an existing language.